tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 - Response to interventions, teaching and actions performed.
 - Attainment or progress toward desired outcomes.
 - Modifications to plan of care.

+# Question 1
+The healthcare provider is assisting during the insertion of a pulmonary artery catheter.
+Which of these, if assessed in the patient, would indicate the patient is experiencing a complication from the catheter insertion?

+[WRONG] Patient taking deeper breaths and that last longer during inspiration [WRONG] Excursion of the diaphragm by more than 3 cm [RIGHT] Tracheal deviation
+[WRONG] Vesicular breath sounds heard while auscultating

+# Question 2
+What is the blockage of one of the pulmonary arteries in the lungs?

+[RIGHT] Pulmonary embolism
+[WRONG] Hemothorax
+[WRONG] Pneumothorax

+# Question 3
+What is the most usual cause of a pulmonary embolism?

+[RIGHT]  Blood clots that travel to the lungs
+[WRONG] Pulmonary hypertension
+[WRONG] Traumatic injuries to the lungs

+# Question 4
+ The nurse assesses a patient for a possible pulmonary embolism.
+The nurse looks for the most frequent sign of:

+[WRONG] Hemoptysis
+[WRONG] Syncope
+[WRONG] Cough
+[RIGHT] Tachypnea

+# Question 5
+The following are nursing interventions to assist in the prevention of pulmonary embolism in a hospitalized patient include all except:

+[WRONG] Hemoptysis
+[WRONG] Syncope
+[RIGHT] Tachypnea
+[WRONG] Cough

+# Question 6
+The following are nursing interventions to assist in the prevention of pulmonary embolism in a hospitalized patient include all except:

+[WRONG] A liberal fluid intake.
+[WRONG] Assisting the patient to do leg elevations above the level of the heart.
+[RIGHT] Encouraging the patient to dangle his or her legs over the side of the bed for 30 minutes, four times a day.
+[WRONG] The use of elastic stockings, especially when decreased mobility would promote venous stasis.

+# Question 7
+Which of the following is a type of embolism?

+[WRONG] Burn emboli.
+[WRONG] Travelling emboli.
+[RIGHT] Fat emboli.
+[WRONG] Diabetic emboli.

+# Question 8
+The following are diagnostic tests for a patient with pulmonary embolism except:

+[WRONG] ABG analysis
+[WRONG] Chest x-ray
+[RIGHT] Pulmonary function tests
+[WRONG] ECG

+# Question 9
+What are the possible complications in a patient with pulmonary embolism?

+[WRONG] Right ventricular failure
+[WRONG] Cardiogenic shock
+[RIGHT] Both right ventricular failure and cardiogenic shock [WRONG] Septic shock